 Sun Exposure: Bright, indirect light; dappled light; or partial shade

-Soil Type: Sphagnum moss or other well-drained growing medium
+Soil Type: Sphagnum moss or other well-drained organic-rich growing medium

 Mature Size: Individual fronds to 3 feet long, entire plant to 4 feet across